I admit it: I'm a planner, not a doer.

 - Task aversion goes down.
-I dislike vacuuming, but if I'm only going to vacuum for 3 minutes, I can put up with that.
+I dislike vacuuming, but if it's only going to take 3 minutes, I can put up with that.

 - Distractions become limited.
-Plus, the closer our deadline is (three minutes from now!), the more likely we are to concentrate and get things done—a la Gersick, 1989.
+Plus, the closer our deadline is, the more likely we are to concentrate and get things done — a la Gersick, 1989.

 I've dubbed this design choice enforced scarcity, and here's why it's so powerful.
 It:

 - Eliminates opportunity cost: Wordle only takes 3 minutes, so I know it's not going to suck up my entire evening.
 I can enjoy it with no inhibitions or guilt.